fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3a.md

 })
 ```

-To get the new version of our application into use, we have to restart the application.
+To get the new version of our application into use, first we have to restart it.

 The application did not change a whole lot.
 Right at the beginning of our code, we're importing _express_, which this time is a <i>function</i> that is used to create an express application stored in the _app_ variable: